 For Australians with pensioner or concession cards, we’re freezing the price of PBS medicines for five years.
 So those Australians won’t pay more than $7.70 for the medicine they need.

-These policies have meant locals have saved over $1.9 million on over 150,000 scripts.
+These policies have meant locals have saved over $7 million.

 We want to make sure Australians are getting a fair deal at the checkout.